 Specifically addressed to a named recipient never to a department, or a unit of an organisation

-Written communications containing personal information should be transferred in a sealed envelope and addressed by name to the designated person within each organisation.
+Written communications containing personal data should be transferred in a sealed envelope and addressed by name to the designated person within each organisation.
 They should be clearly marked “Personal and Confidential to be opened by the recipient only”.

 The designated person should be informed that the information has been sent and should make arrangements within their own organisation to ensure that the envelope is delivered to them unopened and that it is received within the expected timescale.